 Lesson 3.
 Change a thought by looking for proof of a better-feeling thought.
 I’m going to get into a personal example now.
 To say my three boys fight is a massive understatement.
 They are absolute warriors.
 A thought I had for a while was, “Oh my gosh, they hate each other.”
 This made me feel nervous, and ashamed, and it made me yell at them every time they fought.
 Another thought I had was, “I’ve got to be doing something wrong here.”
 Which made me feel guilty and powerless.
 So I decided to pick some new thoughts!

 When picking new thoughts, you can look for evidence of the exact opposite of your original thought.
 Here’s what I came up with: “My boys love each other so much, and they’re having fun testing their strength on each other.”
 And: “I’m an amazing mother, so I’m going to teach these guys how to be safe and kind.”
 Do you see how my original thoughts could be true, but my replacement thoughts are also true?
 Which ones do you think feel more empowered and peaceful?
 Exactly.
 Which ones do you think I should practice believing?

 Now that I’ve learned these lessons, I’ve become passionate about helping other women do the same.
 Motherhood is the greatest gift and the greatest challenge.
-If you’re struggling with thoughts and emotions around your kids and motherhood, please check out my 8-Day Mommy Mindset Makeover — in 10 minutes a day, you’ll learn how to bring awareness to the thoughts that are hurting you (and your kids), how to change your thoughts into ones that make you feel better and act better as a mom, and how to build the family you’ve always dreamed of – with God’s help.
+If you’re struggling with thoughts and emotions around your kids and motherhood, please check out my 8-Week Mommy Mindset Makeover Course — in 10 minutes a day, you’ll learn how to bring awareness to the thoughts that are hurting you (and your kids), how to change your thoughts into ones that make you feel better and act better as a mom, and how to build the family you’ve always dreamed of – with God’s help.

 All my love and blessings to you, Mama!
 You got this!